 Common Book Program

-Public Good Reads, a common book program at Tulsa Community College, is a collective learning experience for thousands of students across the College, including a majority of first-time entering college students.
+The TCC Common Book Program is a collective learning experience for thousands of students across the College, including a majority of first-time entering college students.
 It is embedded in the College Success (COLL 1003) curriculum and designed to spark discussion and dialogue from diverse points of view to help develop an engaged citizen.

 Our Current Common Book